Java Guava | Chars.indexOf(char array, char target) method with Examples

 Parameters: The method accepts two parameters:

 - array: which is the integer array in which the target array is to checked for index.

-- target: which is the value to be searched for as an element in the specified array.
+- target: which is the array to be searched for as a sub-sequence of specified array.

 Return Value: The method returns an integer value as follows:

-- It returns the position of first occurrence of the target if the target exists in the array.
+- It returns the start position of first occurrence of the target if the target array exists in the array.

 - Else it returns -1 if the target does not exist in the array.